yos727/Ame60/README.md

 If you want to make this WKL or HHKB, you can go download the top from Zlane's github post itself.

-Also the plate I provides in the file only supports tsangan 7u bottom, you can find the other plate file in Zlane's post as well
+Also the plate I provides in the file only supports tsangan 7u bottom, you can find the other plate file in Zlane's post as well.
+(Although you will need to remove some of the mounting points on the plate yourself.
+It is fairly easy and I encourage to learn to use fusion or what other app you may use)

 Any other questions, you can ask me in Discord - BenzBenz90#0720